kmezhoud/bioCancer/inst/base/tools/help/Profiles.md

 #### Load Profiles to Datasets

 It is interesting to get any statistics analysis or transformation with genetic profiles.
-Any table from `Profiles` panel can be loaded to `Handle` panel by checking `Load Profiles to Datasets` and press the button.
+Any table from `Profiles` panel can be loaded to `Processing` panel by checking `Load Profiles to Datasets` and press the button.
 The data frame will be named `ProfData`.